 - LiveIntent requests an SSL Certificate for the CNAME from the certificate authority on the publisher’s behalf.

-- LiveIntent provides the publisher with a TXT record and CNAME that need to be added to the publisher’s Domain Name System (DNS) records to verify the certificate request and set up the CNAME Redirect.
+- LiveIntent provides the publisher with two (2) CNAMEs that need to be added to the publisher’s Domain Name System (DNS) records to verify the certificate request and set up the CNAME Redirect.

-- Please note that TXT records change on a rolling 7-day basis.
+- Please note that SSL Certificate CNAME changes on a rolling 72 hour basis.
 A new record will need to be requested if not added within this timeframe.

 If you have any further questions around SSL Certificate secured CNAMEs, feel free to reach out to us at email@example.com